 Executive Signal Summary

-▶ The four substrates are explicit.
+The four substrates are explicit.
 Each is a layer at which AI-transition capital is visible in public equity markets at meaningful scale.
-Adjacent substrates (defense AI, robotics, autonomous vehicles, climate-tech AI) are reviewed annually for inclusion but not currently weighted.
+Physical AI (humanoid robotics and embodied intelligence) and defense AI are named as Watched Substrates with stated inclusion criteria; both are expected to cross the threshold for full weighting before Tier 2.

 I. What FNC-1 Is and Is Not